VMware Workstation Pro vs VMware Workstation Player: How They Compare

 Home users for whom creating and running VMs as well as editing basic VM settings is enough can use VMware Player and save money because VMware Player is free for non-commercial use.
 If your budget is limited, but you need to work with VMs for commercial use, select VMware Player and save costs.
 Both VMware Player and Workstation can be managed with the CLI, but manual system configuration is required to use the CLI for VMware Player.

-Today’s blog post has covered VMware Player and VMware Workstation Pro, including differences between them in as much detail as possible.
 Hopefully this information can help you make the right choice and install the hypervisor that is the best fit for you.
 Read on to see a comprehensive comparison of VMware with VirtualBox and VirtualBox vs Hyper-V, and ensure that no important information is missed.